dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 Title

-Specifies the caption for the dialog box’s title bar.
+Specifies the caption for the dialog box's title bar.

 ButtonText